pystardust/ytfzf/README.md

 # ytfzf
 A POSIX script that helps you find youtube videos (with out API) and opens/downloads using mpv/youtube-dl.
 * History support
+* Download support
-* Format selection on the fly
+* Format selection ( with feature to choose default option )

 Initially this used to be a single line script.
 But for portability and extensibility I am breaking my vow.
 If you still are here for the memes then use the line below.